mukkino/Find-WebLinks/README.md

 Important resume behaviour:

 - `-Resume` only applies to `SourceType File`.
 - If a progress file exists and you do **not** use `-Resume`, the script refuses to start.
-This avoids accidentally overwriting or mixing an interrupted run.
+This helps prevent accidental mixing of old and new runs.
 - `-Resume` forces `Mode`, `LogMode`, and `FailedUrlMode` to `Append` to prevent data loss.
-- Failed URLs are also marked as processed.
+- Failed source URLs are also marked as processed.
 They are written to `-FailedUrlFile` if supplied.
 - The progress file includes a run signature so the script can detect changed search, exclude, output, blacklist, duplicate, and related settings.

 ---